DanielTakeshi/Paper_Notes/mcmc/Scalable_Discrete_Sampling_as_a_Multi-Armed_Bandit_Problem.md

 corresponds to the *realization* (or more accurately, the realization *index*) of the r.v. of interest.

+(The alternative to this --- which I don't know about --- is a technique using the *Gumbel* distribution.)

 There might be some useful techniques in this paper that I can use in other areas.
 After all, they say: